chooms-sudo/School-minecraft-server/README.md

 You can change motd to change java edition's message on the server preview.

-Also for some extra customization points I would recommend adding a server icon, It needs to be 64x64 pixels.
+Also for some extra customization points I would recommend adding a server icon, It needs to be 64x64 pixels and needs to be named (server-icon.png)

 here is my server icon if ya'll are js lazy to make one
 <img width="64" height="64" alt="server-icon" src="https://github.com/user-attachments/assets/d077ebf8-e52d-44ad-87da-5c4efe3e2293" />